sdetweil/SampleModule/README.md

 # SampleModule
 sample MM module:

-this module shows the basics as documented in the MM development spec
+this module shows the basics as documented in the MM development spec.

 add this to the modules list in config/config.js